 Figure 3 shows the distribution of variables used to classify grades of compressive strength of lightweight concrete based on a box plot.
 For cement, POFA, superplasticizer and water, the distribution is symmetric due to the medians that are equidistant from the maximum and minimum values.
 The distribution is positively skewed for slump because the median to the maximum is greater than the distance from the median to the minimum.
-Dry density is negatively skewed because the median to minimum is greater than the distance from the median to the maximum.
+Dry density is negatively skewed because the median to minimum is greater than the distance from the distance from the distance from the median to the maximum.
 The distribution of the majority of the variables is symmetrical, hence the data do not require any data transformation techniques.